AdobeDocs/commerce-operations.en/help/installation/next-steps/configuration.md

 ### Set up an message queue

-Since 2.3.0 Magento Open Source includes message queue functionality.
-In earlier versions it is available only for Adobe Commerce.
+Since version 2.3.0, Adobe Commerce and Magento Open Source include message queue functionality.
+In earlier versions, it is available only for Adobe Commerce.

 *  [RabbitMQ]({{page.baseurl}}/config-guide/mq/rabbitmq-overview.html)